-- The single version is narrow and the double can be irritating with the gap between the mattresses.
+- The single version is a bit narrow and as a double, you might notice the gap between the mattresses.

-- The MALFORS foam mattress is just too hard for my liking.
+- The MALFORS foam mattress is a tad too hard for my liking

 Where to Get This Day Bed

-There’s only one place to get the FLEKKE and that’s from the manufacture, IKEA.
+There’s only one company to get the FLEKKE and that’s from the manufacturer, IKEA.

 There are two colour versions, black/brown as shown in the review and it’s also available in all white.
 Here’s the link for the black/brown bed.